 In this course, we examine the foundations of the good life as they surface in Danish and French philosophy, with particular focus on human freedom and the search for meaning, fulfillment, and happiness.
 While external conditions may bring satisfaction, as in a well-functioning state like Denmark, we quickly turn our attention deeper, to internal measures of human flourishing.

-How do social cohesiveness, the Scandinavian welfare model, and the valuing of life balance promote human flourishing?
-Meanwhile, Scandinavians, like all modern humans, also experience loneliness, alienation, and anxiety.
-Our course takes us into the minds of nineteenth- and twentieth-century European thinkers, writers, and artists who were deeply troubled by the existential conditions of suffering, loss, and meaningless, but who also saw them as fundamental occasions to examine how we live.
-With them, we inquire into our relationships, activities, and commitments.
-We wonder about the importance of personal responsibility and active engagement.
-And we ask whether freedom is key to happiness, and, if so, freedom to do what?
-We may not discover the secret to happiness in this course, but we do continue an age-old pilgrimage in search of the good life for us, our fellow beings, and future generations.
+Our course takes us into the minds of nineteenth- and twentieth-century European thinkers, writers, and artists, like Kierkegaard, Beauvoir, Camus, and Chagall, who were deeply troubled by the existential conditions of despair, anxiety, and meaningless, but who also saw these trials as occasions to examine how we live.
+With them, we inquire into our relationships, activities, and commitments; we wonder about the importance of personal responsibility and active engagement, and we ask whether freedom is key to happiness, and, if so, the freedom to do what?
+We may not discover the secret to happiness in this course, but we do partake in an age-old pilgrimage in search of the good life.

 Related Discipline(s)This summer course would also be of interest to the following discipline(s):